BramVan-Oosterhout/katacoda-scenarios/foswiki2/simpleapplication/finish.md

 This finishes the scenario.

-You have successfully built a simpla application.
+You have successfully built a simple application.

 You have built a topic creator for a particular type of topic.